overmindgc/alexkimxyz.github.io/content/pages/home.md

-Title:The Blog of Alex Kim: data scientist by day, sleeping by night
+Title: data science by day, sleeping by night
 URL:
 save_as: index.html

-Thank you for visiting.
-All my post can be found [here]({category}posts)
+The list of all posts can be found here [here]({category}posts)